By Roderick Miller

 … a smell of utter repugnance wafted up my nostrils as I marched into the camp’s vast quadrangle, the size of three football pitches.
 I was horror-stricken, caught off guard like everyone else.
 I stepped over a dragging gully of mucus, bladder fluid, vomit and blood.
 Prisoners were hanging about, friendless, in twos and in groups; many were thin, sick-looking, ready to drop.
 At one point, corpses were stockpiled awaiting collection. —Anthony Faramus, from his 1990 memoir ‘Journey into Darkness’

 The camp was second only to Drancy Transit Camp as the largest camp for Jews interned prior to deportation to the extermination camps of Eastern Europe.
-Of the 50,000 Jewish people deported through Compiègne, only 4,000 would survive the war.
+Of the 50,000 people who passed through Compiègne (noting that not all were deported), only 4,000 would survive the war.

 Islanders Ogier and Tardif would survive the war in relatively mild internment camps, but Faramus and Symes had to endure Buchenwald Concentration Camp.
 James Houillebecq died in Neuengamme Concentration Camp in January 1945.
 He was 17 years old.
 The Channel Islanders who survived would suffer from a variety of chronic physical disabilities and post-traumatic stress disorders for the rest of their lives.